LeoDPlouc/wg-autoconfig/README.md

 ## How to build it ?

-This tool is a standard go program and must be compile like every go program.
+This tool is a standard go program and must be compiled like every go program.

 Make sure go is installed
 <br>Clone this repo under $GOPATH/src
 <br>Open a terminal in the cloned repo
-> go build
+<br>run `go build`